kysely-org/kysely-sequelize/README.md

 Sequelize is a modern TypeScript and Node.js ORM for Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
 Featuring solid transaction support, relations, eager and lazy loading, read replication and more.

-As of Dec 10, 2023, Sequelize is gearing up for v7 (currently in alpha) and [has 1,554,999 weekly downloads on npm](https://npmtrends.com/prisma-vs-sequelize-vs-typeorm) (2nd most popular ORM behind Prisma).
+As of Mar 16, 2024, Sequelize is gearing up for v7 (currently in alpha) and [has 2,107,202 weekly downloads on npm](https://npmtrends.com/prisma-vs-sequelize-vs-typeorm) (most popular ORM).
 It is a very popular ORM for Node.js and TypeScript (thanks to `sequelize-typescript`).

 Just like most ORMs for Node.js, Sequelize has poor TypeScript support when it comes to writing queries outside of the ORM's CRUD methods - something that happens more often than you might imagine - usually due to performance optimizations OR as a general escape hatch.
 This is where Kysely comes in.